rbontekoe/BAWJ/docs/src/chapter7.md

 In Julia, you can use the same function name as long as the `signature` is different, so other types and, or the number of arguments.
 One calls it [`multiple dispatch`](https://en.wikipedia.org/wiki/Multiple_dispatch).

 An `Order`, consists of the data objects `Training, and Company` plus additional data about `contact`, and `student`.
-It is defined in `domain.jl` the support-package [AppliSales](https://github.com/rbontekoe/AppliSales.jl/blob/master/src/domain/domain.jl).
+Order is defined in `domain.jl` of the support-package [AppliSales](https://github.com/rbontekoe/AppliSales.jl/blob/master/src/domain/domain.jl).

 Also, we have already created a support-package [AppliGeneralLedger](https://github.com/rbontekoe/AppliGeneralLedger.jl) to make it easier to test AppliAR.jl.
 JournalEntry is defined in [domain.jl](https://github.com/rbontekoe/AppliGeneralLedger.jl/blob/master/src/domain/domain.jl).

-### Methods of the Infrastructure layer
+### Methods of the Infrastructure Layer

 Database, private methods:
 - add\_to\_file(file::String, data::Array{Any, 1}